LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 Much of the benefit here comes from some standardized format for these processes.
 There is some argument for defining these in a more explicitly machine-readable format (YAML, JSON, etc), such that they can be used as source data for varying forms of display.
 However, we're already adding to the effort required when writing an RPIP just by adopting this framework.
 Requiring authors to include non-trivial YAML/JSON/etc seems like a step too far in terms of imposing boundaries.

-Arguments can also be made for formatting these differently, using tables, etc. Doesn't matter a huge amount.
-Bullets and bolded text are a fair middle ground between legibility and the use of vertical and horizontal space.
+Alternative arguments could be made for different formatting approaches, such as tables.
+However, the chosen format represents a balanced approach between readability and efficient use of space.

 In terms of the elements required for definitions, this represents my best guess of what's required within the bounds of what is reasonable for authors to add.
 Use of the framework may reveal the utility of additional elements or indicate the removal of some of the initial set.
 Doesn't feel worth overthinking too much, we can just adjust via experience.